Liquid Carry-on Rules: 3-1-1 Guidelines

 - Each traveler must remove their quart-sized plastic, zip-top bag from their carry-on and place it in a bin or on the conveyor belt for X-ray screening.
 X-raying separately will allow TSA security officers to more easily examine the declared items.
 Only one bag per traveler is allowed.

-For more information on TSA's 3-1-1 Rule and other screening and security tips, visit their website section Prepare for Take-off.
+For more information on TSA’s 3-1-1 Rule and other screening and security tips, visit their website section Travel Tips.